karinlag/boot-camps/version-control/1_Local.md

     $ git log --relative-date

-Now let's make some more changes to our journal.txt file .
+Now let's make some more changes to our journal.txt file - lets add some subsection headings.
 If we now run,

     $ nano journal.txt
 	$ git status journal.txt